sarahforcier/BVH_metaballs/README.md

 Create a tutorial using WebGL that teaches either basic _GPU architecture_ (parallelism, branches, multithreading, SIMD, etc.) or _Tile-Based Architectures_ like those used in mobile GPUs.
 For inspiration, see [Making WebGL Dance](http://acko.net/files/fullfrontal/fullfrontal/webglmath/online.html) by Steven Wittens.

+#### WebGL-Next

+Propose and prototype a next-generation WebGL API.
+See [Thoughts about a WebGL-Next](http://floooh.github.io/2016/08/13/webgl-next.html).

 ### glTF

 Disclosure: I am one of the glTF spec editors.